SoZaynDigitaL/sozayn.github.io/README.md

-# SoZayn - Digital Command Center
+# SoZayn - Welcome to the Digital Era
 Welcome to SoZayn, a comprehensive digital platform for restaurants and groceries.

 ## Features